 For servers using PHP as a CGI module, there might be a .user.ini file in your WordPress installation.
 Check its content for any unusual configurations or directives that could impact file uploads.
 Adjustments to these settings might resolve the HTTP error.

-18. Explore Browser Console for Errors:
+18. Explore Browser Console to Resolve WordPress HTTP Error

 When attempting to upload an image, open your browser’s developer console (usually accessible by right-clicking on the page and selecting “Inspect,” then navigating to the “Console” tab) to check for any JavaScript errors or warnings.
 Addressing these issues might alleviate the HTTP error.